Mid Century Modern Sideboard Decor

 Mid century modern sideboard – In the mid-20th century, households use dressers for storage in the kitchen to save space.
 A dresser can serve other purposes as well, as in the living room or bedroom.
 Anywhere you can use any additional storage or need a decorative piece of furniture to dress the room is a good place for a mid-century dresser.
 However, a real dresser can be expensive.
 Instead, you can make your own cabinets purchased in a store home improvement.

 Remove the mid century modern sideboard fences of the bottom of the box with a saw.
 Furniture feet bear lockers instead.
 Place the cabinets directly against each other.
 Insert two strips of 1-by-3-inch furring in between each pair of closets – one in the front and one on the back.
 Cut two strips one inch by three battens to fit along the front outer edges of the outer cabinets.
 Key instead.

-12 Picture Gallery: Mid Century Modern Sideboard Decor
+12 Photos Gallery of: Mid Century Modern Sideboard Decor

 Cut pieces of plywood to fit over the outer sides of the mid century modern sideboard range.
 Cut half lattice by 1 inch to fit across the front of the three closets and 1 inch.
 Nail the strip in just below the drawers in the closets place.
 Cut lattice strips 1/2-by-2-inch to fit over the dividers between cabinets.